 Course material covers topics specific to the healthcare field including, but not limited to, healthcare systems, knowledge management, personnel development and oversight, electronic health records, strategic leadership and marketing, legal and ethical foundations, health promotion and evaluation, systems design, modeling, database management, security, privacy, health information exchange, and health economics.
 Upon completion of the program, students are expected to be equipped to operate effectively in administrative roles in healthcare organizations.
 Special project assignments, case readings, presentations, and journal article reviews are an integral part of the curriculum.

-All students graduating from the MHI program will be required to meet the qualifications of the Graduate School at SIU.
+All students graduating from the M.H.I. program will be required to meet the qualifications of the Graduate School at SIUC.
 Students will be required to complete a culminating scholarly work which includes a research paper if not completing the Residency option.

-- MHI 515, 3 - Systems Analysis, Design, and Database Management in Healthcare
+- MHI 515: Systems Analysis, Design, and Database Management in Healthcare (3 CH)

-- MHI 525, 3 - Health Informatics Applications and Project Management
+- MHI 525: Health Informatics Applications and Project Management (3 CH)

 Students earning a grade lower than a C may retake individual courses only once.
 If a grade of C or higher is not received on the second attempt of an individual course, the student is removed from the certificate program due to academic performance.